Here are a few of my favorite things that are definitely worth the space they take up in my little Celiacsense kitchen…

 A Scale for Baking

 I love to bake and this oxo scale has made it so much easier.
-It is a scale with a tare function so that you can have the bowl sitting on the scale and by pressing a button the display reads zero, ignoring the weight of the bowl and the ingredients you’ve already added.
+It is a scale with a tare function so that you can have the bowl sitting on the scale and by pressing a button the display reads zero, ignoring the weight of the bowl.
 It is easier, faster, and more accurate than using measuring cups.
 4.5 oz. is the approximate weight of a cup of all-purpose flour.
 I have used 4.5 oz. of various gluten free flours and blends to effectively convert standard recipes into gluten free recipes.
-I use the scale for measuring flour, brown sugar, cocoa powder, coconut flakes, and especially for making my flour blend.
-With a scale that can zero-out, I can add one ingredient and then press the button to zero-out, and add the second ingredient.
+I use the scale for measuring flour, brown sugar, cocoa powder, coconut flakes, and especially for making my favorite flour blend.
+With a scale that can zero-out, I can add one ingredient and then press the button to zero-out, and simply add the second ingredient.
 This system is much easier than using multiple measuring cups; you just keep spooning ingredients right into the bowl and hitting the button.
 The King Arthur Flour website has an extensive listing of standard weights and measures for many ingredients (King Arthur Flour also make a good premixed gluten free flour blend that is available in grocery stores).
 I keep a copy of this list in the drawer next to the scale.
 Here is a link to a demonstration video; and here is Smitten Kitchen’s tips on baking with a scale.